repositoryless/DMovr/README.md

 # DMovr

-A simple .NET Core console application to move files between directories.
+A simple .NET Core console application to move files and directories between directories.

 ## Overview

 This program allows you to move files from one directory to another.
 It provides default paths or allows you to specify custom paths.
 If a custom path is not provided, it uses the default paths.

 This project is for me to learn C# and getting the hang of GitHub.

 ## Features